stanley-fork/ragit/docs/contribution.md

 ## Run tests

 After writing some code, please make sure to run tests.
 You can find the tests in `tests/tests.py`.
 The python file itself is an executable that runs tests.
 Just run `python tests/tests.py all`.

-Some tests require api keys.
-For example, `python tests.py images2 gpt-4o-mini` requires an environment variable: `OPENAI_API_KEY`.
+`python tests/tests.py all` requires API keys: `OPENAI_API_KEY`, `GROQ_API_KEY`, `ANTHROPIC_API_KEY` and `COHERE_API_KEY`. `COHERE_API_KEY` is not critical, tho.
+In order to pass all the test, you need an ollama instance on your local machine with phi4-14b.
+It's also not that critical.

+I highly recommend you run `python tests/tests.py all` in an isolated environment, like VM or an EC2 instance.
+It resets `docs/.ragit` multiple times, and fails if there's `~/.config/ragit`.